Abby Dernburg

-Abby F. Dernburg is a Professor of Cell and Developmental Biology at the University of California, Berkeley, an Investigator of the Howard Hughes Medical Institute, and a Faculty Senior Scientist at Lawrence Berkeley National Laboratory.
+Abby F. Dernburg is a professor of Cell and Developmental Biology at the University of California, Berkeley, an Investigator of the Howard Hughes Medical Institute, a Faculty Senior Scientist at Lawrence Berkeley National Laboratory and one of two professors at UC Berkeley who was recognized into The National Academy of Sciences..

 Education and early career

 Dernburg received her Bachelor of Arts in Biochemistry in 1987 from the University of California, Berkeley.
+She started working in the lab in 2001.
 There, she spent half a year working in an organic chemistry lab before she joined Dan Koshland's laboratory, studying bacterial chemotaxis, or how cells and organisms move in response to a chemical stimulus.
 Following graduation, she spent a year working as a research technician in Koshland's lab, where she co-authored a study analyzing the structure of a bacterial sensory receptor.

 Dernburg then entered the Tetrad Program at the University of California, San Francisco for her doctoral work.
 She received her PhD in 1996 working in the laboratory of John Sedat studying several aspects of chromosomes organization and function.
 She developed fluorescence in situ hybridization (FISH) methods to study the genetic content of cells and to investigate how chromosomes are organized within cell nuclei.
 Using these tools she investigated how chromosome organization within the nucleus can affect transcription, and how chromosomes interact to separate from each during the process of meiosis, using the fly Drosophila as a model organism.
 Specifically, she used FISH to monitor the chromosomal position of regions of heterochromatin—a tightly packed region of DNA associated with non-expressed genes—and of a fly gene called brown, which codes for the red pigment that gives the flies their red eyes; when the brown gene is turned off, flies have brown eyes.
 Heterochromatic regions of chromosomes tend to associate together in a specific compartment of the nucleus.
 Dernburg found that when a region of heterochromatin was inserted near the brown gene, the gene would associate with a heterochromatic region of the nucleus and would thus be inactivated, giving flies with this insertion brown eyes.
 The study demonstrated the effect of chromosomal positioning on gene expression.
 Dernburg also studied the role heterochromatin plays in chromosome segregation during meiosis, finding that the heterochromatic regions of homologous chromosomes remain associated with one another until metaphase I, or the stage at which chromosomes line up along the center of the nucleus prior to the first round of meiotic division.
 This association ensures that the resulting daughter cells have the appropriate number of chromosomes.
 She completed her dissertation, called Nuclear Architecture in Drosophila melanogaster, documenting this work in 1996.
 Her thesis received the Larry Sandler Memorial Award in 1997 from the Genetics Society of America, which recognizes the most outstanding dissertation in the area of Drosophila genetics and biology.